If you are the smartest person in the room, you are in the wrong room

-We conclude the introduction with an open problem.
-Suppose each room's smartest person independently choses the next room uniformly at random among the other rooms.
-Then the next vertex in~$G(N,M)$ is chosen uniformly at random among the out-neighbors.
-While Theorem~\ref{thm:1} and Theorem~\ref{thm:2} classify recurrent vertices in~$G(N,M)$, they do no determine their asymptotic frequencies.
-This is left as an open problem.
-For a survey on random walks on graphs, see~\cite{lovasz1995mixing}.
-Note that the random walk on~$G(N,M)$ can also be viewed as $N$~random walkers moving among $M$~rooms under a priority rule.
-While multiple random walkers have been extensively studied~\cite{cox1989coalescing}, such a priority rule seems to be novel.
+Suppose that the smartest person in each room independently chooses their next room uniformly at random from among the other rooms.
+We can then interpret the game as a random walk~\cite{lovasz1995mixing} on the graph~$G(N,M)$, in which the next vertex is chosen uniformly at random among the out-neighbors.
+Interpreted this way, Theorem~\ref{thm:1} and Theorem~\ref{thm:2} describe recurrence, and imply uniqueness of the invariant measure.
+Alternatively, we can interpret the game as a multiple random walk, with $N$~random walkers moving among $M$~rooms under a priority rule~\cite{cox1989coalescing}.
+The type of priority rule we consider appears to be novel.